- Height At Maturity Over 20 Feet

 As a sapling, it benefits from the shade thrown by taller trees.
 Homeowners should keep this in mind and not grow this tree too close to the house or anything else that’s at risk for its limbs rubbing against it when it’s mature.
 Trees that grow in the shade tend to produce fewer flowers less vivid fall colors.
 It’s a deciduous tree, so it loses its leaves in the fall.

-The tree’s bloom time is in the summer, and during that time it is covered with masses of tiny, waxy white flowers borne in 4 to 8 inch long panicles.
+The tree’s bloom time is in the summer, and during that time, it is covered with masses of tiny, waxy white flowers borne in 4 to 8 inch long panicles.
 Some botanists claim that the fragrance of the flowers is slight, while others claim it to be creamy and delicious.
 Whether their smell is strong or not, the flowers are irresistible to bees, and the tree is prized for its honey along with its other attributes.
-By late summer the flowers turn into dry, hard, woody, bell-shaped capsules that persist throughout the winter.
+The flowers turn into dry, hard, woody, bell-shaped capsules that persist throughout the winter by late summer.

-In the summer the alternate, tapered, finely toothed 5 to 8 inch long leaves are glossy green.
-In the fall, the leaves turn a spectacular red, purplish red or even gold.
+The alternate, tapered, finely toothed 5 to 8 inch long leaves are glossy green in the summer.
+In the fall, the leaves turn a spectacular red, purplish-red, or even gold.
 The tree’s love of acidic soils makes it ideal for many areas in the south.
 However, the ground needs to be productive, moist, and have good drainage.
 Some botanists claim that the Sourwood can stand some drought, while others argue it is drought intolerant.
 It does need an average amount of watering.
 What it does not tolerate well is pollution, so rarely planted in cities.